-JBL have really come out swinging with the JBL LivePro+ wireless earbuds, not only remaining competitive with price, but throwing in a tonne of features and offering a very generous 28 hour battery life (with ANC turned off).
+JBL has really come out swinging with the JBL LivePro+ wireless earbuds, not only remaining competitive with price but throwing in a tonne of features and offering a very generous 28 hour battery life (with ANC turned off).

 Think of these are strictly lifestyle buds though.
-Although the comfort and fit is fine, they only feature an IPX4 rating which mean they don’t deal with sweat and water as well as others on this list.
+Although the comfort and fit are fine, they only feature an IPX4 rating which means these noise cancelling wireless earbuds don’t deal with sweat and water as well as others on this list.

 Pros: High-end features for a lower price; some of the best battery life you’ll find; pairs instantly for a more seamless experience; nicely balanced sound; adaptive noise cancelling; great call quality.